-Since all sources and equipment of the single aggregated project that were newly constructed had existed (i.e., commenced operation) less than 2 years prior to the date that construction commenced for sources and equipment authorized under the original issuance of Plan Approval No. 23-0119E (i.e., after April 1, 2014), DEP considers all such sources and equipment to be new emissions units.
+Since all sources and equipment of the single aggregated project that were newly constructed had not existed for (i.e., commenced operation) 2 years or more prior to the date that construction commenced for sources and equipment authorized under the original issuance of Plan Approval No. 23-0119E (i.e., after April 1, 2014), DEP considers all such sources and equipment to be new emissions units.
 DEP has determined the respective emissions increases of each regulated NSR pollutant for these sources and equipment by using the PTEs previously calculated under the associated authorizations.

-From the existing sources and equipment of the single aggregated project, DEP considers five to have undergone construction: marine vessel loading (non-refrigerated), the 15-2B cooling tower, and Tanks 607, 609, and 611 (Source IDs 115, 139, 188, 190, and 192, respectively).
-The only regulated NSR pollutant emitted by the marine vessel loading and storage tanks are VOCs; therefore, these sources are discussed in the NSR Analysis section, below.
+From the existing sources and equipment of the single aggregated project, DEP considers four to have undergone construction: the 15-2B cooling tower and Tanks 607, 609, and 611 (Source IDs 139, 188, 190, and 192, respectively).
+The only regulated NSR pollutant emitted by the storage tanks is VOCs; therefore, the storage tanks are discussed in the NSR Analysis section, below.

-Under RFD No. 5597, SPMT installed two pumps on the 15-2B cooling tower to increase its capacity from 25,000 gals/min to 28,500 gals/min to accommodate the transfer of cooling load from the 15-6 cooling tower for instrument air compressors (IACs) at the MHIC.
-While the physical change resulted in emissions increases of PM, PM10, and PM{2.5} for the 15-2B cooling tower and (greater) emissions decreases of PM, PM10, and PM{2.5} for the 15-6 cooling tower, 17 the IACs are not in VOC service 18 and do not relate to the NGLs processing, storage, and distribution operations at the facility.
-Therefore, for calculation purposes, DEP has evaluated the 15-2B cooling tower as if the physical change did not occur (see second bullet, below, and NSR Analysis section, below, for further discussion).
+The 15-2B cooling tower was previously permitted under TVOP No. 23-00001 (and subsequently, Plan Approval No. 23-0119B and TVOP No. 23-00119) to provide cooling water.
+While all of the cooling water currently goes to different sources and equipment than it did under TVOP No. 23-00001 (as also authorized under the original Plan Approval No. 23-0119E and RFD No. 5597), this, in and of itself, does not constitute a physical change or a change in the method of operation of the 15-2B cooling tower.18 Under RFD No. 5597, SPMT installed two pumps on the 15-2B cooling tower to increase its capacity from 25,000 gals/min to 28,500 gals/min to accommodate the transfer of cooling load from the 15-6 cooling tower for instrument air compressors (IACs) at the MHIC.
+While the physical change resulted in emissions increases of PM, PM10, and PM{2.5} for the 15-2B cooling tower and (greater) emissions decreases of PM, PM10, and PM{2.5} for the 15-6 cooling tower,19 the IACs are not in VOC service20 and do not directly relate to the NGLs processing, storage, and distribution operations at the facility.
+Therefore, for calculation purposes, DEP has evaluated the 15-2B cooling tower as if the physical change did not occur (i.e., DEP has determined the associated incremental emissions increases of PM, PM10, and PM{2.5} rather than evaluating the 15-2B cooling tower as an existing emissions unit).
+(It bears mention that this approach results in the determination of greater emissions increases of PM, PM10, and PM{2.5}.)
+DEP has determined the associated incremental emissions increases of PM, PM10, and PM{2.5} by summing the following: